 I have over a decade of experience applying behavioral science to business strategy, product design, and user experience.
-My work has included interventions that have affected millions of people in areas as diverse as voter turnout, blood pressure reduction, and saving for retirement.
+My work has included interventions that have affected millions of people in areas as diverse as voter turnout, weight loss, mental health, and retirement savings.

 - A majority of the organizations I’ve collaborated with have been startups, but a majority of the time and experience was in the public sector.

 Investing & Advising